 Certification

 No, there is not.
-Once your certificate expires, you will no longer be a qualified first aider for your workplace.
-If this happens, then you will need to take our First Aid at Work 3-Day course to become a certified first aider again.
+Once your First Aid at Work qualification expires, you will no longer be a qualified first aider for your workplace.
+If this happens, you will need to take our 3-day First Aid at Work course to become a certified first aider again.

 What is covered on our First Aid at Work Requalification course?